samjones00/docs/docs/_documentation/CSharp-Client.md

 var response = await client.GetAsync(new GetTechnology { Slug = "servicestack" })
 ```

+> Note: As .NET's HttpClient only supports async APIs it needs to use "sync over async" to implement sync APIs which should be avoided.
+If your API needs to make sync API calls it should use the `JsonServiceClient` instead.

 #### Install

 JsonHttpClient can be downloaded from NuGet at: